Backed by ZHdK in collaboration with the talented Peruvian weaver associations ASAMCEI (Incahuasi) and Panón Tacabambino (Tacabamba).

 The Framework

-NI (initiated as a research project within the Master of Arts framework at the Zurich University of the Arts, ZHdK) is a validated co-creation model designed to transform collaboration with indigenous communities.
 It shifts the paradigm from a production-oriented logic into a partnership of shared creative authorship.
-While developed under the umbrella of the consultancy Toqapu, NI stands as an independent methodological blueprint for ethical design.
+While developed under the umbrella of the consultancy Toqapu, NI stands as an independent methodological blueprint for ethical design, materialised as a garment design line.

 Research & Innovation

-Adaptive Kinetic Construction: Beyond Lindqvist
+Adaptive Kinetic Construction

 The scientific foundation of NI is built upon a critique of material dispossession.
-Conventional design processes often treat textile heritage merely as ‘raw material’.
-NI intervenes through a technical evolution:
+Conventional design processes often treat textile heritage merely as raw material.

-• Material Integrity: Safeguarding the fixed selvages of backstrap-loomed fabrics.
+Safeguarding the fixed selvages of backstrap-loomed fabrics.

-• Cultural Ethics: A minimal-invasive cutting technique that respects months of manual craftsmanship.
+A minimal-invasive cutting technique that respects months of manual craftsmanship.

-• Zero-Waste: Deriving garment geometry directly from the loom’s logic.
+Deriving garment geometry directly from the loom’s logic.

 Collaboration with “Asociacion de Tejedoras Panon Tacabambino”, Tacabamba, Cajamarca